-Jim: A cereal box, a Triscuit box, a protein bar box and I took them out and I kind of put them down on the floor and then the boys eventually woke up.
-And I said to the boys, “Whoever took the last one out of each of these boxes, I want you to throw it away.”
+Jim: A cereal box, a Triscuit box, a protein bar box, and I took them out, and I kinda put them on the floor, and then the boys eventually woke up, and I said to the boys, “Whoever took the last one out of each of these boxes, I want you to throw it away.”
 Well, it turned into this whole discussion.
-“You don’t have to get so angry, dad.”
-I’m going, “No, I’m saying this very plainly.
-I just want you to throw the box away, ’cause I’m not the pantry cleaner-
+“You don’t have to get so angry, Dad,” and I’m going-

+Jim: … “No, I’m saying this very plainly.
+I just want you to throw the box away ’cause I’m not the pantry cleaner-

-John: –if you hadn’t argued with me.
+Milan: … and- if you hadn’t argued with me.”

 Kay: How old is Troy?